petrassurna/DotNetSiteSearch/USiteSearch/README-template.md

 	This installs some css, images, javascript and a partial view.
 The files it installs are show below.

 	![Installed files](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/setup-sample.jpg)

 4. Run the project to view the sample website.
-Open startup.cs and add there four lines under the using
+Now let's add *USiteSearch*.
-statements:
+   'Open startup.cs and add these three using statements:

 	```
 	using Umbraco.Cms.Core.Notifications;